Chenqing-Lin/FAIR-Pruner/README.md

-# FAIR-Pruner: FDR-based Automatic Identification and Removal
+# FAIR-Pruner: Flexible Automatic Identification and Removal

 ## Project Overview

-**FAIR-Pruner** is an automated pruning tool based on FDR (False Discovery Rate), designed to prune redundant parts of deep learning models to improve computational efficiency while maintaining high accuracy.
+**FAIR-Pruner** is a novel method of neural network pruning, designed to prune redundant parts of deep learning models to improve computational efficiency while maintaining high accuracy.
 This tool can process a variety of common datasets such as **CIFAR-10** and **ImageNet2012 1K**.
 The project demonstrates how pruning algorithms can be applied to deep learning models.

 **Original model**
 ![Original model](image/original_model.png)